Jimmykhangnguyen/lhp-connector-opensource/README.md

 ## Deployment

 The frontend deploys to Vercel with zero config — connect the repo and add your `.env` variables in the Vercel dashboard.
 Edge Functions run on Supabase's infrastructure.

 ---

+## Contributing

+Contributions are welcome!
+If you've adapted this for your own community and built something useful, feel free to open a PR.

+- **Bug fixes and improvements** — open a PR against `master`
+- **New features** — open an issue first to discuss before building
+- **Questions** — use GitHub Discussions or open an issue

+Please keep PRs focused — one change per PR makes review much easier.

+---